 Inherited IRA Distribution Requirements.
 If your spouse beneficiary chooses to leave the inherited funds in an Inherited IRA, they must take RMDs each year beginning in the calendar year following your death.
 To determine the amount of the RMD for a given year, the IRA balance (i.e., generally the fair market value of the Inherited IRA on December 31 of the preceding year) is divided by the applicable denominator.
 The applicable denominator is derived from either the Uniform Lifetime Table or the Single Life Table.
-If you die in 2023 or a later year, while your spouse is alive, the applicable denominator is equal to the longer of the applicable denominator that corresponds to the age your spouse beneficiary attains on their birthday in the distribution year using the Uniform Lifetime Table, or the applicable denominator that corresponds to the age you attained (or would have attained) on your birthday in the year of your death using the Single Life Table, reduced by one for each calendar year that has elapsed since the year of your death.
-If you die in 2020, 2021, or 2022, while your spouse is alive, the applicable denominator is equal to the longer of that which corresponds to the age your spouse beneficiary attains on their birthday in the distribution year using the Single Life Table, or the age you attained (or would have attained) on your birthday in the year of your death using the Single Life Table, reduced by one for each calendar year that has elapsed since the year of your death.
-The RMD is the minimum amount that must be withdrawn each year; your spouse beneficiary may always withdraw an additional amount, including a lump-sum distribution of the remaining balance.
+If you die in 2023 or a later year, while your spouse is alive, the applicable denominator that corresponds to the age your spouse beneficiary attains on their birthday in the distribution year using the Uniform Lifetime Table, or the applicable denominator that corresponds to the age your spouse beneficiary attained (or would have attained) on your birthday in the year of your death using the Single Life Table, reduced by one for each calendar year that has elapsed since the year of your spouse beneficiary attains on their birthday in the life Table, or the applicable denominator that corresponds to the age you spouse beneficiary attained (or would have attained) on your birthday in the year of your death using the Single Life Table, reduced by one for each calendar year that has elapsed since the year of your spouse beneficiary attains on their birthday in the distribution year using the Single Life Table, or the age you attained (or would have attained) on your birthday in the distribution year using the Single Life Table, or the age you attained (or would have attained) on your birthday in the distribution year of your death using the Single Life Table, or the age you attained (or would have attained) on your birthday in the year of your death using the Single Life Table, reduced by one for each calendar year that has elapsed since the year of your death.
+The RMD is the minimum amount that must be withdrawn each year; your spouse beneficiary may always withdraw an additional amount, including a l Eligible Designated Beneficiary (Nonspouse) Your nonspouse beneficiary who qualifies as an EDB must take RMDs each year beginning in the calendar year following your death.
+To determine the amount of the RMD for a given year, the IRA balance (i.e., generally the fair market value of the Inherited IRA on December 31 of the preceding year) is divided by the applicable denominator.
+The applicable denominator for the first distribution year is the longer of the applicable denominator (using the Single Life Table) that corresponds to the age the beneficiary attains on their birthday in the distribution year, or the applicable denominator that corresponds to the deceased IRA owner's age on their birthday in the year of their death, reduced by one.
+Once the applicable denominator is determined for the first distribution year, it is reduced by one in each succeeding year.
+The RMD is the minimum amount that must be withdrawn each year; your beneficiary may always withdraw an additional amount, including a lump-sum distribution of the remaining balance.
+If your nonspouse EDB is your child who was not yet 21 years of age at the time of your death, in addition to taking the RMDs each year, they must also generally deplete the entire Inherited IRA by December 31 of the year they attain age 31.